-Items relating to working people in Scotland featured in the autumn 2011 treasures display at the National Library of Scotland.
+Items relating to working people in Scotland featured in this display at the National Library of Scotland.

 Exhibits told the story of Scottish working people's efforts to improve work and social conditions in Scotland and beyond.
 They included:

 - Original letters

 The collection of archival sources at the National Library of Scotland that cover working people's history is unrivalled.